 Rationale - during a quite long georeferencing session with QGIS 2.9.0 (8b37ea2), at some point something went south and all QGIS settings were lost.
 First I observed missing WMS providers during the same work session, then, after restart of QGIS, I was greeted with a pristine, first time run QGIS configuration.
 Costed me all WMS service providers with their configuration :( Afterwards I haven't been able to reproduce configuration loss thus this is a wish on automatic backups not a bug report on configuration loss.

-#2 Updated by marisn - almost 5 years ago
+#2 Updated by marisn - about 5 years ago

 Regis Haubourg wrote: